olivares-j/Kalkayotl/README.md

 conda install -c conda-forge arviz
 ```

-5. Navigate to the Kalkayotl folder and install the package:
+5. Navigate to the Kalkayotl folder and install the latest package:

 ```
-pip install dist/Kalkayotl-0.3.0.tar.gz
+pip install dist/Kalkayotl-0.8.0.tar.gz
 ```

 6. Test the installation by running